lafkon/fontain/fonts/victors/README.md

 ### To install the font

-- Add the content of the TEXMF directory inside sean.texmf.zip to your TEXMFHOME directory
+- Add the content of the TEXMF directory inside victors.texmf.zip to your TEXMFHOME directory
   (copy over existing folders)

-- Add the line `Map sse.map`
+- Add the line `Map vpi.map`
   to the file $TEXMFHOME/web2c/updmap.cfg
   (If the file/directory does not exist create it!)

 - Update your TeX installation
  `updmap`

-- Compile the testpage example_sean.tex
+- Compile the testpage example_victors.tex
- `pdflatex example_sean.tex`
+ `pdflatex example_victors.tex`

 ### Future

 - [Get started with LaTeX](http://en.wikibooks.org/wiki/LaTeX)
-- Use `\fontfamily{sse}\selectfont` to select sean
-  during a LaTeX document
+- Use `\fontfamily{vpi}\selectfont` to select Victors Pixelfont during a LaTeX document
 - Start to love LaTeX!